OpenHFT/Chronicle-Map/README.md

     .create();
 ```

-This snippet creates a `ChronicleMap`, supposed to store about 50 000 city name -> postal code
+This snippet creates an in-memory Chronicle Map store, supposed to store about 50 000 *city name ->
-mappings.
-It is accessible within a single Java process - the process it is created within.
-The
+postal code* mappings.
+It is accessible within a single JVM process - the process it is created
-data is accessible while the process is alive.
+within.
+The data is accessible while the process is alive, when the process is terminated, the data
+is vanished.

+#### Persisted Chronicle Map

 Replace `.create()` calls with `.createPersistedTo(cityPostalCodesFile)`, if you want the Chronicle
 Map to either

- - Outlive the process it was created within, e. g. to support hot Java application redeploy
+ - Outlive the process it was created within, e. g. to support hot application redeploy
- - Be accessible from multiple processes on the same server
+ - Be accessible from *multiple concurrent processes* on the same server
  - Persist the data to disk

 The `cityPostalCodesFile` has to represent the same location on your server among all Java